diku-dk/futhark-website/blog/2025-09-26-the-biggest-semantic-mess.md

 Some commenters have asked why size parameters are not always passed explicitly by the caller, but sometimes have to be fished out of values.
-Or putting it another way, *why not do it like you'd normally implement dependnet types*.
+Or putting it another way, *why not do it like you'd normally implement dependent types*.
 That is a good question, and the problem arises only because of language features I did not cover in the above.
 The root problem is that modules allow sizes to be hidden from the caller.
 Consider: